openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 You work with edX to ensure that your identity provider will assert the user information that you want learners to see during initial sign in on edX Edge.
-When you :ref:`send your Shibboleth configuration data<Send Shibboleth Configuration Data to edX>` to your institution's edX Partner Manager, you include any customizations to the attributes that will be asserted.
+When you :ref:`send your Shibboleth configuration data<Send Shibboleth Configuration Data to edX>` to your institution's edX partner manager, you include any customizations to the attributes that will be asserted.

 Selecting User Attributes to Assert